dmurraystoker/TRhizo-urbanMicrobiome/README.md

 ### Data Analysis

 R Markdown code for all data analyses and figure creation are provided in the [data_analysis](https://github.com/dmurraystoker/TRhizo-urbanMicrobiome/tree/main/data_analysis) folder.
-Separate README files are provided for each subfolder to describe the purpose of the script files.

 ### Using this repository